Jocho-Smith/fat_curd/jocho_log.md

 - Watch an introductino about AWS

 ## log:
+### (28.12.21)
-- (28.12.21) started today, not clear what exactly to work on.
+- started today, not clear what exactly to work on.
 So first research about basics and possible projects.
+- learned about 'git config --global credential.helper store' and '$PS1' today